 • Pain in any specific region of the back or during specific times in the day.

-• Loss of sensations in specific regions of the body or in any part of the lower body
+• Loss of sensation in specific regions of the body or any part of the lower body.

 • Loss of power or weakness in arms or legs.